KarnaLab/karna/README.md

 ### Viz

-This package allows to visualize in Neo4J, the architecture of your lambdas.
+This package allows you to visualize in Neo4J, the architecture of your lambdas.
 Karna Viz exposes two commands:

 - show: Build the tree
 - cleanup: Destroy the tree